 Eight Tips for Shoring Up Your Defenses

 Most U.S. organizations process important information every single day, every single hour, every single minute.
 When that information is private and sensitive in nature, its value skyrockets, and hackers will seek to obtain it by any means necessary.
-All organizations, both for-profit and not-for-profit, are ideal targets any time they hold, use, or share sensitive information.
-How can you protect your organization from being targeted by a malicious party?
+According to the Federal Bureau of Investigation Internet Crime Report 2021, the FBI’s Internet Crime Complaint Center received over 847,376 complaints in 2021 with potential losses exceeding $6.9 billion.
+So how can you protect your organization from being targeted by a malicious party?

 Unfortunately, you can’t stop your organization from being targeted.
 There are no perfect methods for fending off attackers, but there are ways that you can shore up your defenses so that you will be prepared when threat actors choose to strike.

 Know the “Why”

 Before you can employ a cyber-defense strategy, you must first understand what your attackers want.
 Hackers hack for a variety of reasons – ego, boredom, notoriety – but the most common reason is for financial gain.
 If threat actors can make money off of your data, they will seek to obtain it.
 To them, your employees’ social security numbers, your customers’ credit card information, and your company bank account information are as good as cash.
 Know the data that your attackers are after so that you can protect the right assets.